How to Clean a Bedroom: Quick and Easy Guide

 A bedroom cleaning checklist will help you stay on track.

-In general, below is a list of cleaning supplies you’ll need to clean your bedroom.
+In general, below is a list of cleaning supplies you’ll need to clean a bedroom.

 • Broom